 Intended Audience: High-school student conference; students may attend in teams or as an individuals

-Butler University’s College of Education is hosting Leadership The Butler Way on campus from July 9-12, 2018.
+Butler University’s College of Education is hosting Leadership The Butler Way on campus.
 This conference is an exciting opportunity for young leaders in your high schools to learn how to implement The Butler Way in their personal lives, school experiences, future careers, and communities.
 Through interactive team-building activities, guest speakers, and collaborative conversations, each student will walk away knowing the importance of passion, servanthood, unity, thankfulness, and humility in leading others.

 We encourage schools to send teams of 4-6 students.
 In addition, an adult sponsor may attend the conference with his or her team for free.
 Students may also participate individually, and we will form teams with other individual attendees.
 At the completion of the conference, each team will create a School-Based and/or Community-Based Goal Action Plan to submit to the College of Education.
 Upon review, Butler University’s College of Education will award a Butler Youth Service Award to one action plan developed after the conference.

 - Neuroscience and the Brain! with Dr. Lori Desautels

 - SMART goal setting, Team Building and Networking; Creative and Innovative Leadership; Back home application and experiential learning

 - Demonstrate and practice team leadership through active group participation

 - Understand that it is within their power to make a difference in their school and community; identify individual strengths